 Thomas Hall, Executive Director

 Thomas has a strong background in supporting small businesses, leadership, financial management and is proficient in working with nonprofits.
-Thomas has a passion for sustainability and a commitment to supporting non-profits in the region.
+Thomas holds a BS in Finance and BA in Economics and has a passion for sustainability and a commitment to supporting non-profits in the region.

 CleanStart Accomplishments & Updates